jdedata/James-Ellis---DA-Portfolio/README.md

 - Description: Create a dashboard for podcast statistics in Tableau
 - Tools Utilized: Excel and Tableau
-- Task: Real life task to create a dashboard in Tableau from Excel files to show episode theme popularity, guest popularity, and general trends for the podcast Hermitix
+- Task: Real-life task to create a dashboard in Tableau from Excel files to show episode theme popularity, guest popularity, and general trends for the podcast Hermitix

 **Task Overview:**
 * Report to: Owner